-5) Earlier step will bring a dialog box where you can select extra features.
+5) Earlier step will bring a dialog box where you can select extra features to install.
 Select ‘Telnet Client’ by ticking the box.
 A small installation will run once you have pressed OK.

-That’s it, restarting PC not required here.
-You have successfully installed telnet on Windows 8 or 8.1.
+That’s it, you do not need to restart the PC after the installation.
+You have successfully installed telnet client on Windows 10 and 8.1.

 Now if you try telnet command in command prompt or search in Apps, you will get the correct telnet prompt as below.

-If you are a professional network admin, Windows telnet client utility will not be suitable for you.
-You can try some other professional telnet client utilities.
+The built-in telnet client in Windows Operating Systems is pretty basic.
+You can’t manage or use it with more devices easily.
+If you are a professional network administrator, Windows telnet client utility will not be suitable for you.
+You must have an alternate and professional telnet client in this case.

 PuTYY is a great telnet client which is freely available and fully compatible with Windows 10 and 8.1/8.